gwdevhub/GWToolboxpp/docs/pages/Windows.md

 Unlike [Widgets](widgets), windows are designed to be opened when needed, and hidden when not in use.

 The header (colored bar at the top, with the window's name) can be used to move the window around by clicking and dragging.
 Double-clicking the header minimizes the window.
 The button on the right side of the header closes the window.
+Windows can also be shown or hidden using [chat commands](chat_commands).

 All windows have options in [Settings](settings) to specify the exact co-ordinates of their on-screen position, prevent the window from being moved around or re-sized, and to remove the close button.